Mahdi-Zafari/WiPass_Explorer/README.md

 # WiPass Explorer

-WiPass Explorer is a graphical tool for displaying and managing your Wi-Fi profiles and their passwords on your system.
-Built using `PySide6`, this tool allows you to view saved Wi-Fi profiles, copy their passwords to the clipboard, and save the information to a file.
+WiPass Explorer is a graphical tool for managing Wi-Fi profiles and their passwords on your system.
+This application, built using `PySide6`, enables you to view saved Wi-Fi profiles, copy their passwords to the clipboard, and save the information to a file.

 ## Features

 - Display saved Wi-Fi profiles
-- Show passwords for the Wi-Fi profiles
+- Show passwords for Wi-Fi profiles
 - Copy passwords to the clipboard with a double-click
 - Save profile and password information to a text file